 We have designed the boats using what I call the “3 R” approach.
 This is using the right hull form, built out of the right materials for the right application.
 For inside passage, coastal, and near coastal waters, semi-displacement, FRP hulls, reinforced with Kevlar make the most sense.
 And for serious offshore cruising (ocean crossing), I believe steel is, by far, the best choice for hull material.

 Safety at sea is one of our prime considerations and if you are going to be truly self-sufficient and want the best margin of safety, then steel should be your choice of hull material.
 It was decided we would need to select shipyards to build the various models based on their ability to manufacture high quality product and deliver great value, no matter where they may be located.
 This has required us to look in Taiwan, Turkey, and China where we’ve found several shipyards ready to work with us and meet our criteria for quality and value.

 From the very beginning, nothing has given us more satisfaction than working with a client to create a special boat just for them.
 We don’t feel our clients are just the next to “take a number”.
 Each boat is like a nautical “work of art”.
 We take great pride in the fact most of the boats we’ve delivered are still owned by the original owners.
 We love to hear about their cruises and the compliments they receive from people who they encounter or have welcomed aboard.
 We love the process and the people we work with.

 Working with Steve Seaton continues to be a daily joy.
 He has a knack for helping us take an idea and turn into something special.
-Vic Duppenthaler and Dennis Mok are true professionals, the best at what they do in production.
-And the interiors that either Jan Whiting, Sylvia Bolton or Scott Cole create are amazing.
+Phil Friedman, as Director of Manufacturing Operations, is a true professional, the best at what he does boat construction management.
+Larry Clark oversees construction in Asia.

 Currently we have models able to be built from 52′ to 75′.
 There is a Northwest 55 and Northwest 63 under construction presently (11/2023)